MitulMistry/paper-trader/README.md

 Once Python is installed, install [Flask](https://flask.palletsprojects.com/en/2.0.x/installation/) and dependencies using the command: `pip install -r requirements.txt` or `python -m pip install -r requirements.txt`.

-API keys for [IEX](https://iexcloud.io/) and [News API](https://newsapi.org/) are required to run the application.
-They can be acquired from the previous links.
+An API key for [News API](https://newsapi.org/) is required to run the application.
+It can be acquired from the previous link.
+Stock data is queried from the Yahoo Finance API which does not require a key.
 You also need to set up a [PostgreSQL database](https://www.postgresql.org/docs/12/tutorial-createdb.html).

 To run the application in development mode, configure Flask by entering the following commands in the application directory: